Maysa-B/to-do-list/README.md

 ### Deploy

-If you are interested in seeing the final result you can access by this [link](https://to-do-list-maysa-b.vercel.app/) the final result.
+If you are interested in seeing the final result you can access it by this [link](https://to-do-list-maysa-b.vercel.app/).

 ---------------
 If you see something that can be improved, please contact me!
 All feedback is very welcome.:sparkles: